 The pressing need for practicality over idealism led to harm reduction.
 It’s already been about three decades since the opioid crisis began, with three waves to date.
-In 2017, nearly 20 million in the US battled drug or alcohol addiction according to the National Survey on Drug Use and Health (NSDUH).
+According to the National Survey on Drug Use and Health (NSDUH), in 2017 nearly 20 million in the US battled drug or alcohol addiction.
 Since COVID-19, few dare to claim that the number has decreased.

-Harm reduction uses a person-first viewpoint that keeps the person with addiction in the forefront as someone worthy of respect and, ultimately, their own free will.
-It considers the numbers, too—not just the 20 million (and likely rising) for whom abstinence is not currently working, but the idea that one more shot at recovery, at life, is better than one life lost.
+Harm reduction uses a person-first viewpoint that keeps the person with addiction in the forefront as someone worthy of respect and their own free will.
+It considers the numbers, too—not just the 20 million and likely rising for whom abstinence is not currently working, but the idea that one more shot at recovery is better than one life lost.

-- Think of the person’s needs hierarchy: Food, water, and shelter are obviously immediate priorities.
+- Think of the person’s order of needs: Food, water, and shelter are obviously immediate priorities.
 People also need to feel safe in their neighborhood and take care of serious mental health issues before focusing on bettering themselves.
-Where might change be possible for factors that may have contributed to the addiction developing in the first place?
+Where might change be possible for factors that could have contributed to the addiction developing?

-- Try your very best to let go of judgment: You might not know how things got so out of control, and perhaps you mourn for the days your loved one was not “lost” to their addiction.
-However, we can only progress from what is happening in the present moment.
-During the intervention, and in your letter to the person if you’re writing one, you can mention difficult emotions, but try to stick mostly to facts that can’t be easily disputed.
+- Try to let go of judgment: You might not know how things got so out of control, and perhaps you mourn for the days your loved one was not “lost” to their addiction.
+However, we can only progress from what is happening in the present.
+During the intervention, and in any letters to the person, you can mention difficult emotions but try to stick to facts that cannot be easily disputed.

-- Consider if abstinence is the only way: A huge part of harm reduction is meeting the person where they’re at.
-While abstinence is of course the safest and most ideal option, it doesn’t work for every individual every time.
-The person’s willingness to change and the danger and legality of the substance used are just a few factors to consider when determining the objective.
+- Consider if abstinence is the only way: A huge part of harm reduction is meeting the person where they are—the only point from which progress is possible.
+While abstinence is of course the safest and ideal option, it doesn’t work for every individual every time.
+The person’s willingness to change and the danger and legality of the substance used are just some factors to consider when determining the intended outcome.
 Asking the person during the intervention is another obvious step, but compromise may be part of the process.